jillix/jQuery-sidebar/README.md

 - **jQuery** The jQuery elements that were selected.

+## Changelog
+To see the versions and the changes between them go to [releases page](https://github.com/jillix/jQuery-sidebar/releases).

 ## How to contribute

 1. File an issue in the repository, using the bug tracker, describing the